galaxyecology/tools-ecology/README.md

 This repo contains a subset of Galaxy repositories used in the Tool Shed (https://toolshed.g2.bx.psu.edu).

 These repositories are maintained and developed by the GalaxyE team.
+Development of GalaxyE tools was initiated through the "65 Millions d'observateurs" French national project, and are continuing thanks to the European [H2020 GAPARS project](http://gapars.mmos.ch/).

 Pull Requests with dependencies specified as conda-package will be automatically tested and verified using [planemo](https://github.com/galaxyproject/planemo).
 If the tests pass and the pull request is merged, the tool will be automatically uploaded to the [Test](http://testtoolshed.g2.bx.psu.edu/)- and [Main Tool Shed](http://toolshed.g2.bx.psu.edu/).